beaurancourt/blog/markdown/rewriting-isfjall.md

 Elunad/faerie or Hringur Likklaedsins.
 Geirolf would have no idea *how* it's all connected but he's not wrong.

-The Hall of Judgement is lost and closed to farsight, but that's nothing new.
+The Hall of Judgment is lost and closed to farsight, but that's nothing new.
 What is new is that both Hringur Likklaedsins and Elunad are looking for another tiwstakn to get in.